 Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials over the Internet.
-Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors (sometimes referred to as the "Board") of Chimerix, Inc. (sometimes referred to as "we," "us," the "Company" or "Chimerix") is soliciting your proxy to vote at the 2016 Annual Meeting of Shareholders, including at any adjournments or postponements of the meeting.
-All shareholders will have the ability to access the proxy materials on the website referred to in the Notice or request to receive a printed set of the proxy materials.
+Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors (sometimes referred to as the "Board") of Chimerix, Inc. (sometimes referred to as "we," "us," the "Company" or "Chimerix") is soliciting your proxy to vote at the 2017 Annual Meeting of Stockholders, including at any adjournments or postponements of the meeting.
+All shareholders will have the ability to access the proxy materials over the Internet to request to receive a printed set of the proxy materials.
 Instructions on how to access the proxy materials over the Internet or to request a printed copy may be found in the Notice.

-We intend to mail the Notice on or about May 11, 2016 to all shareholders of record entitled to vote at the Annual Meeting.
+We intend to mail the Notice on or about May 15, 2017 to all shareholders of record entitled to vote at the Annual Meeting.